debbie-herridge/bee-inkspired/README.md

 [![linting: pylint](https://img.shields.io/badge/linting-pylint-yellowgreen)](https://github.com/pylint-dev/pylint)

-Python code was tested using Pylint, which was installed in the terminal using **pip install pylint** and ran using the command **pylint $(git ls-files '*.py')**.
+Python code was tested using Pylint, installed in the terminal using **pip install pylint** and ran using the command **pylint $(git ls-files '*.py')**.

-The python code was rated 5.98 out of 10, after an inital rating of 5.53.
+The Python code was rated 5.98 out of 10, after an inital rating of 5.53.
 Improvements were made by removing any trailing whitespaces and adding final new lines.
 The majority of the errors were due to lines being too long in migrations and using wildcard imports for models and forms.

 ![Pylint results](/static/assets/images/pylint-results.jpg)

 #### Javascript

-***** Fix Java map and rerun test ******
+The project only uses Javascript to integrate an interactive map from Google using an API key.
+The map worked perfectly in the local environment however once deployed to Heroku it no longer displayed as previous.
+The error was due to **RefererNotAllowedMapError**.
+To solve this the deployed link was added to the list of allowed referrers for that API key on Google cloud.

 ### User Experience

 Testing user experience was done extensively.
 This involved testing links from different pages and making sure it was unnecessary for a user to have to scroll far or struggle to find their way back to the previous page.

 Several people where asked to make accounts, add bookings and enquiries, and amend their booking and profile.
 The only critative feedback that was given that the errors given for the registration were not easy to read, therefore a custom error message was added which is more reader friendly to the user.
-Many people commented that they liked the image container for the forms and dashboard were consistant as with the font and styling.
+Many people commented that they liked that the image container for the forms and dashboard were consistant with the font and styling.

 User stories where crucial to this testing to ensure that user experience using the website was seemless and easy to navigate.